TheMarex/ba-thesis/text/4_stabilizer.md

 the forces on both feet oscillate between $0$ and $f_g$, the support foot changes in rapid successions.
 As outlines in section \ref{section:rigid-body-simulation} this is a result of the constraint solver method employed by \name{Bullet}.
 Subsequently the measured torques on the ankles did not follow the prediction as well.
-This are the actual values used by the simulator, not merely sensor noise.
+These are the actual values used by the simulator, not merely sensor noise.
 Even when adding mean-filters to smoothen the measured torques it was not possible to extract a meaningful control signal.
 Besides the sequential impulse solver newer versions of \name{Bullet} support a solver based on the Featherstone algorithm.
 Given the scope of this thesis, integrating that solver was out of question.
 Thus, an alternative approach to stabilizing